EstherPlomp/TOPS-OC2-data/_sources/lesson5.md

 DMPs are [increasingly used by funders](https://dmptool.org/public_templates) and their institutions as a means to have researchers map out what they will do with their data in a research proposal.
 Research proposals often require DMPs, and hence DMPs are often the ‘sharp end of the stick’ for researchers with respect to Open Science [5].
 A good DMP is a criterion for assessment in grant applications and hence doing a good DMP will help your grant be funded.

 ### 5.3 Documenting your Data (Metadata)

+As discussed in the previous lessons, the FAIR principles emphasize the importance of metadata, namely documenting your data.
+Metadata is described in more detail [here](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-metadata.html) [6].

+A perennial question is what type of metadata and description of the data should be provided for a data set.
+If you are dealing with electronic data should one provide metadata for a whole set of files, an individual file … each individual bit?

+The simplest rule of thumb is if there aren’t any guidelines for your type of data or domain repositories, then try and provide enough documentation about your data that you would ask for if you were downloading this data yourself.

+For example if this was data taken from a field trip where location is important then you might want to include longitudinal and latitudinal coordinates.
+If it’s data from a wet lab then it might include parameters you normally include in the materials and methods section of a paper.
+If it’s data from purely computational work you may want to list the software run and the parameters used.

+Data repositories will be discussed in the next lesson.
+Domain specific repositories will often give more precise requirements on metadata (another reason to use them).

+If there are no guidelines then a simple README file attached with the data is a start (for an example see [here](https://cornell.app.box.com/v/ReadmeTemplate)) - though it’s important to note that ideally one should use metadata schema which is described in much more detail [here](https://www.dcc.ac.uk/guidance/standards) as FAIR data should be machine-actionable [7] [8].

 ### 5.4 Help
 #### Research communities (international and national)
 #### Open Science related communities